siuying/kindle-highlights/README.markdown

 *Get your Kindle highlights via Amazon's Kindle site*

-This is a Kindle Highlight API build on top of [speric implementation](https://github.com/speric/kindle-highlights).
+This is a Kindle Highlight API forked from [speric's gem](https://github.com/speric/kindle-highlights).

 **Required gems**